Blokyk/starkid/docs/StarKid-overview.md

 Part of making the relation between code and CLI as transparent as possible is also being able to easily express restrictions on values, which is most often expressed through the type of each operand.
-Recline allows you to do away with a lot of boilerplate code by automatically finding a way to convert a string into whatever type is required for the operand, relying on .NET's convention of the `TryParse`/`Parse` pattern to cover most common cases and to easily allow you to implement it for your own types.
+StarKid allows you to do away with a lot of boilerplate code by automatically finding a way to convert a string into whatever type is required for the operand, relying on .NET's convention of the `TryParse`/`Parse` pattern to cover most common cases and to easily allow you to implement it for your own types.

-Specifically, given an operand which should have type `T`, Recline will check:
+Specifically, given an operand which should have type `T`, StarKid will check:
 - Is `T == string`?
 If yes, don't do anything
 - Is `string` implicitly castable to `T`?
 If yes, don't do anything